Last Update: Jul 24, 2025

 Most Compact Rowing Machine: WalkingPad WR1 Folding Rower

 The WalkingPad WR1 Folding Rower is undoubtedly the most compact rower on this list.
-If you want a rower you can store under a table or in the closet, the WR1 is the rower for you.
+If you want a rower that you can store under a table or in the closet, the WR1 is the rower for you.
 The WalkingPad WR1 Folding Rower also deserves recognition as our pick for the Best Budget Rowing Machine.

 WalkingPad WR1 Folding Rower